 How can you recognize an ATM skimming device?

-One of the steps we encourage our members take to protect themselves from fraud is to pay attention to their surroundings when using their credit and debit cards in public.
-We want our members to protect their PINs from the prying eyes of other people and of cameras.
+One of the steps we encourage our members to take to protect themselves from fraud is to pay attention to their surroundings when using their credit and debit cards in public.
+We want our members to protect their PINs from other people’s prying eyes and cameras.

-The best way to protect your PIN is to shield the keypad while you enter your PIN.
-This should be your general MO whenever you’re entering your PIN into an ATM – or the keypad at a store checkout or gas pump.
+The best way to protect your PIN is to shield the keypad while you enter it.
+This should be your general MO whenever you enter your PIN into an ATM – or the keypad at a store checkout or gas pump.
 That way, the person behind you in line can’t see your PIN.
 Covering your keystrokes also gives you protection from cameras installed near the ATM.
+While this simple step goes a long way to protecting yourself at ATMs, learning more about ATM skimmers and how to avoid them is also important to protect yourself.

 ATM skimming devices in action